MSiam/Few-Shot-Learning/readme.md

 <div align="center"><img src="objects.png" width="60%" class="img-responsive" alt=""> </div>

-# Few Shot Learning Literature:
+# Few Shot Learning Literature
 What motivated me to write on this topic was working on the KUKA innovation challenge, I was part of team Alberta that were in the 5 finalists.
 It turned out to be an exciting way of understanding the problem.
 While surveying and reading papers can give you the understanding of what the literature are working on.
 However, some new problems from working on the demo popped up that we realized are still lacking from the literature and my intention is to share these.

-## General Setup and Datasets:
+## General Setup and Datasets
 The few shot learning is formulated as a **m shot n way** classification problem, where **m is the number of labeled samples per class**, and **n is the number of classes** to classify among.
 Two main datasets are used in the literature:
 * Omniglot Dataset [1], the few-shot version of MNIST.
 It is a character recognition dataset which contains 50 alphabets, each alphabet has around 15 to 40 characters, and each character is produced by 20 drawers.
 * Mini ImageNet dataset [2] on the other hand is a more realistic setting.
 100 random classes from ImageNet are chose, with 80 for training and 20 for testing.